rodrigo740/simple-Flask-App/README.md

 # instructions

+Do this inside your work directory.

+1- Create virtual env: virtualenv env

-1- Enter in the venv: source venv/bin/activate
+2- Enter in the venv: source venv/bin/activate

+3- Install requirements: pip3 install flask flask-sqlalchemy

-2- Run the app: python3 app.py
+3- Run the app: python3 app.py

-3- Open in the browser: localhost:5000
+4- Open in the browser: localhost:5000

-4- Have fun
+5- Have fun